-In accordance with the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended, the Company is required to give details of significant changes (changes of 25% or more as compared to immediately previous financial year) in financial ratios are as follows:
+In accordance with the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended, the Company is required to give details of significant changes (changes of 25% or more as compared to immediately previous financial year) in financial ratios are as follows:

-Particulars 2021-2022 2022-2023 Increase/ (Decrease) Remark Interest Coverage Ratio 3.37 4.47 32.64 (times) Increase in the topline, controlled overheads have contributed to the improvement in operating profit.
+Particulars 2022-2023 2023-2024 Increase/(Decrease) Remark Interest Coverage Ratio 4.47 5.94 33.11 (times) Increase in the topline controlled overheads have contributed to the improvement in operating profit.
 There has been significant decrease in finance cost along-with improvement in operating profitability & overall performance.
-Operating Profit Margin (%) 5.84 7.56 29.45% There has been significant decrease in finance cost along-with improvement in operating profitability & overall performance.
-Net Profit Margin (%) 4.30 5.62 30.70% There has been significant decrease in finance cost along-with improvement in operating profitability & overall performance.
-Return on net worth (%) 14.97% 21.14% 41% There has been significant decrease in finance cost along-with improvement in operating profitability & overall performance.
+Operating Profit Margin (%) 7.56 10.37 37.13 There has been significant decrease in finance cost along-with improvement in operating profitability & overall performance.
+Net Profit Margin (%) 5.62 7.95 41.46 There has been significant decrease in finance cost along-with improvement in operating profitability & overall performance.
+Return on net worth (%) 21.14 24.31 15 There has been significant decrease in finance cost along-with improvement in operating profitability & overall performance.
+Debtors Turnover Ratio 5.42 4.90 (9.61) The debtors are controlled by the Company by number of days outstanding.
+This is a routine matter & there is no abnormal reason.
+Inventory Turnover Ratio 2.96 2.18 (26.17%) Inventory Turnover Ratio, decreased due to built up of inventory for future expected orders.
+Current Ratio 1.63 1.61 (1.21%) No major variance.
+Debt Equity Ratio 0.66 0.64 (2.11%) Debt-Equity Ratio has decreased due to repayment of debts and increase in profitability resulting into increase in other equity.

-For & On behalf of the Board of Directors
+For & on behalf of the Board of Directors

-Prakash Kulkarni Executive Chairman DIN: 00052342 Dilip Kulkarni Managing Director DIN: 0018472
+Prakash Kulkarni Executive Chairman DIN: 00052342 Dilip Kulkarni Managing Director DIN: 00184727